The commissioning and delivery of health and social care services in Manchester are arranged into three key pillars which are mutually dependent:

 Each Network will have a Clinical Director and they will receive specific funding for social prescribing link workers or community pharmacists.
-A plan is being written locally to outline how this will work (particularly in Manchester where we already have a Be Well social prescribing scheme that is delivered by Greater Manchester Mental Health in North Manchester and Big Life Group in South and Central Manchester).
+A plan has been written locally to outline how this will work (particularly in Manchester where we already have a Be Well social prescribing scheme that is delivered by Greater Manchester Mental Health in North Manchester and Big Life Group in South and Central Manchester).

 The plan requires local partners to look at how the arrival of new social prescribing link workers within the Primary Care Networks will avoid duplication, be embedded in existing schemes, be locally recruited, and provide sufficient commitment and support for local VCSE sector organisations.

 In each of the 12 neighbourhoods in Manchester, there is a Health Development Co-ordinator (HDC) whose role is to support statutory health and social care services in joint work with neighbourhood services.
-Each team of HDCs reported on their work at the recent Prevention Steering Group and they are making excellent progress showing the importance of taking a community development approach.
 The list of projects they are involved in is far too long to cover here but includes joint planning meetings, workshops, training and consultation forums.